 The Difference Between Frozen Custard and Ice Cream

-Ice cream is made from milk, cream, or a combination of the two, while frozen custard is made from milk, cream, and egg yolks.
-It is produced in a machine that barely incorporates air into it, which means it’s way more dense.
+- Frozen custard is made from milk, cream, and egg yolks.
+It is produced in a machine that barely incorporates air into it, which means it’s more dense than ice cream.

-This can seem a little confusing because some ice creams, particularly homemade versions, contain egg yolks too.
+This can seem a little confusing because some ice creams, particularly homemade versions, contain egg yolks, too.
 Those would actually also be considered frozen custard by the FDA.
 But there is another (less technical) point that really makes frozen custard different from ice cream.

 What really sets frozen custard apart from ice cream is just how dense it is.
 While ice cream has plenty of air whipped into it to make it light and airy, frozen custard doesn’t.